Regurgitator: 2006: Break

-In 2006, Regurgitator took a break during with Elys working on his project Jump 2 Light Speed and Yeomans working on his solo career.
+Regurgitator took a break in 2006, during which time Ely began working on his project Jump 2 Light Speed and Yeomans worked on establishing a solo career.
 The band also licensed their Band in a Bubble concept to Initial TV in the UK.
 In 2007, Yeomans released an EP with Sydney-based musician Spod called Blox.

-2007–2010:Love and Paranoia and Distractions
+2007–2010: Love and Paranoia and Distractions

 In 2007, the band reunited and recorded their sixth album in Rio de Janeiro, Brazil.
 Love and Paranoia was released in Australia on 15 September 2007 and peaked at number 74.
 It features 80s style keyboard-driven poprock tunes, with new member Seja Vogel on keyboards.
 Two singles were released from the album, "Blood and Spunk" and "Romance of the Damned".

 In 2008, Regurgitator supported the album with a tour of UK and Asia.
 It was the first time in 5 years that the band had toured the UK.
 Simultaneously, Ben Ely and Quan Yeomans both launched solo projects with "Ben Ely's Radio 5" becoming his second solo project while Yeomans's album Quan: The Amateur was his debut solo album which was recorded in Hong Kong.

 At the beginning of May 2010, Regurgitator announced on the news section of their website that they had begun work on new music and would release music 'as they go along' instead of an album.

 In August 2010, the band released the single "Making No Sense" and in September, a four-track EP titled Distractions.
 In December 2010, the band released another single titled, "Nrob Bmud".